sgsaenger/vipster/vipster/README.md

 ```
 npm install
 ```
-in this directory.
-This will pull in dependencies and rebuild `styles/styles.css`.
+in `vipster/web/page`.
+This will pull in dependencies and rebuild `styles.css`.

 The following NPM scripts are available: